 CFWC has a history rooted in supporting youth philanthropy.
 In 1998, just three years after CFWC’s founding, the organization launched a Youth Advisory Council (YAC), which engaged students in grades 8-12 from local school districts in learning about community issues.
 Early leaders at CFWC set up an endowed fund to support this youth engagement effort.
-The YAC was unfortunately dissolved in 2007 due to insufficient resources.

 Youth Philanthropy Internship Program